-We matriculate 10-12 Ph.D. students a year, with a smaller number of JD/MA students, and an occasional Master's student each year.
-Students admitted to the Ph.D. program generally receive multi-year funding packages from the Duke Graduate School, including tuition waivers, a stipend, and a teaching assistantship or gradership.
+We matriculate about 8 Ph.D. students a year and an occasional Master's student.
+Students admitted to the Ph.D. program generally receive multi-year funding packages from the Duke Graduate School, including tuition waivers, a stipend, and teaching or graduate assistantships.
 Comparatively small incoming classes allow for close relationships with faculty, as well as individually tailored courses of study.
-History graduate students receive numerous opportunities to teach, both as T.A.s and eventually, on their own, both at Duke and other area colleges and universities.
+History graduate students receive numerous opportunities to teach, as T.A.s and eventually as Instructors of Record, both at Duke and other area colleges and universities.

-- Find answers to questions about test score, selectivity, and opportunities, etc.
+- Find answers to questions about test score, selectivity, and requirements, etc.

 - See where our graduate students go for jobs

-- Learn how to apply for history Ph.D., Master of Arts and the Juris Doctorate/Masters of Art degree
+- Learn how to apply for the History Ph.D. and Master of Arts degree.

 - Find out more about Durham's vibrant community, rich culture and affordable cost of living